Most Recent Buzz: Member Company Lunch & Learn Series

 To increase member company collaboration and encourage knowledge exchanges among our entrepreneurs, Greentown Labs has been facilitating Lunch and Learns lead by members and open to the entire Greentown Community.
 Last week, Sam White of Promethean Power Systems, also a Greentown Labs Founding member, shared his company’s story and facilitated a discussion about pivoting technologies to market realities.

-Sam described how his solar-powered cold 30a3508storage company and the technology they were engineering changed multiple times in response to customer feedback and cultural miscalculations.
+Sam described how his solar-powered cold storage company and the technology they were engineering changed multiple times in response to customer feedback and cultural miscalculations.
 They had a technology, and were looking for an application.
 While travelling around India with his business partner, Sam was introduced to one of the largest dairy distributors in India—and discovered a specific problem their company would endeavor to solve.

 Milk distribution in India raises a significant public health issue, because milk collection from rural farmers and transportation to collection centers allows for 4-6 hours of bacterial growth in the unchilled milk.
 Consumers boil milk to ensure they do not ingest bacteria, but the process removes the majority of nutritional value in milk.
 Finally, Promethean had a potential application to work with.